tmhaohong/haotran_blog/README.md

 First of all, I am just a Front-end developer, this is the first time I work on RoR and Heroku.
 Following the tutorial isn't 100% success.
 I encountered  many problems when I installed Rails and ran the command line (maybe there was a conflict in my laptop's environment) Luckily, Stackoverflow saved me.

 Currently, I don't know how can I access the Postgre database.
-I created new application name after I did migrate wrong because I couldn't delete current database.
+I created new application name after I did migrate wrong because I couldn't delete the current database.

 Third, I don't think this assignment that 's for fresh people like me just takes several hours.
 I lost two days to learn Codeacademy’s Ruby Course.
 I haven't complete it yet until now.
 The application is easy to create but this makes me can't understand what happens behind the sense.
 I still not understand why there are many ways to add a class to an input.